 When choosing the location for your mount, remember that you’ll need access to either 12V or 120V power (depending on how you intend to power your TV).

-Finally, be sure you have a path for the coaxial cable for the antenna, whether it’s an existing roof-mounted antenna or a wall-mounted one you’re adding.
+Finally, ensure you have a path for the coaxial cable to the antenna, whether it’s an existing roof-mounted antenna or a wall-mounted one you’re adding.

 When choosing the location for mounting a TV in an RV, be sure to take note of where you’ll be routing your coaxial and power cords.